Wyalkatchem to Southern Cross railway line: History

 At the eastern end of the Wyalkatchem to Southern Cross railway line, the Eastern Goldfields Railway to Southern Cross had been completed in 1894.
 At the western end, the Goomalling to West Merredin railway line, passing through Wyalkatchem, was constructed in two distinct stages, with the first section to Dowerin opening in 1906 and the second section, to Merredin, opening in three stages during 1911.

-The Southern Cross-Bullfinch Railway Act 1910, an act by the Parliament of Western Australia assented to on 21 December 1909, authorised the construction of the eastern end of the railway line from Southern Cross to Bullfinch, with the contract awarded to the Western Australian Public Works Department on 10 December 1910.
+The Southern Cross–Bullfinch Railway Act 1910, an act by the Parliament of Western Australia granted assent on 21 December 1909, authorised the construction of the eastern end of the railway line from Southern Cross to Bullfinch, with the contract awarded to the Western Australian Public Works Department on 10 December 1910.
 The railway line to Bullfinch was opened on 1 December 1911.
 This line, from Southern Cross to Bullfinch, had been under threat of closure as early as 1922, when it was just a spur, and the closure of the Bullfinch mine made the line uneconomic.
 It was kept open as connecting it to the spur line at Bencubbin, also a spur line at the time, would make the line financially successful.

-The Wyalcatchem-Mount Marshall Railway Act 1912, assented to on 24 December 1912, authorised the construction of the western end of railway line from Wyalcatchem to Bencubbin.
+The Wyalcatchem–Mount Marshall Railway Act 1912, assented to on 24 December 1912, authorised the construction of the western end of railway line from Wyalcatchem to Bencubbin.
 The contract for the construction of this section was awarded to the Public Works Department on 18 April 1914 and the section was opened on 1 February 1917.

-The Wyalcatchem-Mount Marshall Railway Extension Act 1919, assented to on 17 December 1919, authorised the construction of the extension of the railway line from Bencubbin to Mukinbudin, while the Wyalcatchem-Mount Marshall Railway (Extension No. 2) Act 1922, assented to on 13 November 1922, authorised the construction of the railway line from Mukinbudin to Lake Brown.
+The Wyalcatchem–Mount Marshall Railway Extension Act 1919, assented to on 17 December 1919, authorised the construction of the extension of the railway line from Bencubbin to Mukinbudin, while the Wyalcatchem–Mount Marshall Railway (Extension No. 2) Act 1922, assented to on 13 November 1922, authorised the construction of the railway line from Mukinbudin to Lake Brown.
 The contract for the section from Bencubbin to Lake Brown was awarded to the Public Works Department on 11 November 1920 and it was officially opened on 15 October 1923.